 In 2013, she made her musical stage debut in A Little Night Music as the glamorous Madame Armfeldt.

-Off-Broadway, she has appeared in Molly Kazan’s Rosemary and the Alligators and Larry Kramer’s The Destiny of Me.
+Off-Broadway, she has appeared in Molly Kazan’s Rosemary and The Alligator and Larry Kramer’s The Destiny of Me.
 She toured in a one-person play about Zelda Fitzgerald, written by Bill Luce.
-In 2010, she directed Jim Brochu in his one-man show Zero Hour, for which he received the Drama Desk Award for best solo performance on or off-Broadway, playing Zero Mostel.
+In 2010, she directed Jim Brochu in his one-man show Zero Hour, for which he received the Drama Desk Award for Best Solo Performance on or off-Broadway, playing Zero Mostel.